joengelh/multichain-supplychain-demo/README.md

 Thereafter copy the .env.sample file to .env and fill in your nodes addresses and private keys.

-:warning: **Dont share private keys in production**: seperate the .env files to each node according to ownership instead.
+:warning: **Dont share private keys in production**: seperate the .env files to each node according to ownership instead :warning:

 ## Participants
 A multitude of web-based apps give every one of the following stakeholders direct access to the blockchain.